 This innovative Pre-Kindergarten program will bring preschool children and elderly people together under one roof at Chateau Sturgeon Lodge, where they will learn from each other in a way that benefits and brings joy to everyone involved.

-Supports for the Legal Headstart program include a teacher, two educational assistants, a speech language therapist, an occupational therapist, a family support worker and an educational psychologist.
+Supports for the Legal Pre-Kindergarten program include a teacher, two educational assistants, a speech language therapist, an occupational therapist, and an educational psychologist.
 The program runs Monday to Friday from 8:30 – 11:20 am.
 Most programming will occur in the main lodge area with opening circle and individual teaching times in two lodge rooms rented by the division.

-The Headstart program is designed for children between the ages of 2 years, 8 months as of September 1st to 6 years who require extra support.
+The Pre-Kindergarten program is designed for children between the ages of 2 years, 8 months and 4 years, 7 months as of September 1st who require extra support.
 Children accepted into these programs must be qualified through a screening process and meet the Alberta Special Education requirements for funding.
 To schedule a screening session, contact the Early Childhood Education Department at 780-939-4341 Ext.
 1257.